Will Wood Dry In Winter

 Yes, Most Firewood Will Season, Or Dry During Winter Months;

+This, in turn, will lead to the wood contracting.
 This will lead the wood to disperse some of its humidity resulting in a lower humidity level inside the wood.
-As a rough rule of thumb, for every 20 degrees f hotter, the wood will dry twice as fast.